United States heraldry: U.S. Army Institute of Heraldry

 The U.S. Army Institute of Heraldry consists of a staff of twenty civilians.
 The mission of the institute is to furnish heraldic services to the Armed Forces and other United States government organizations, including the Executive Office of the President.
 The activities of the Institute encompass research, design, development, standardization, quality control, and other services relating to official symbolic items—seals, decorations, medals, insignia, badges, flags, and other items awarded to or authorized for official wear or display by government personnel and agencies.
 Limited research and information services concerning official symbolic items are also provided to the general public.

-State heraldry

-Eighteen states have officially adopted a coat of arms.
-The former independent Republic of Texas and Kingdom of Hawaii each had a separate national coat of arms, which are no longer used.

-Puerto Rico has a coat of arms as well, originally granted by the Spanish Crown in 1512, which also influenced the design of that territory's seal.

-The flags of Maryland and the District of Columbia are heraldic banners of the historical coats of arms of specific individuals.
+Cattle brands